holoviz/holoviz/doc/heps/hep2.md

 - Motivate the best they can why the feature is deprecated (e.g. old and unused API) in an issue or in the *Pull Request* (PR) deprecating the feature.
 - Reach a consensus among the maintainers of the Project on the deprecation.
-- Make sure that PR deprecating the feature is approved by at least another maintainer, who should check that the indications below have been followed.
+- Make sure that the PR deprecating the feature is approved by at least another maintainer, who should check that the indications below have been followed.

  Maintainers have to make sure that their users are well informed of the deprecation.
 They **must** mention the deprecation in the following ways:

-- Programmatic warning: The `warnings` module from the standard library must be used to emit a deprecation warning (`import warnings; warnings.warn(...)`).
-The warning message must indicate that the feature is deprecated (it can indicate which version deprecated it) and that it is going to be removed in a future version, without indicating in which version exactly (see why below).
-The warning type must be a subclass of `DeprecationWarning`, `PendingDeprecationWarning`, or `FutureWarning`. `stacklevel` must be set so the warning appears in the correct place.
-For example:  `warnings.warn('Function foo is deprecated since Panel 1.2.3 and will be removed in a future release, use bar instead.', DeprecationWarning, stacklevel=3)`.
-When a programmatic warning cannot be implemented, the PR deprecating the feature must clearly explain why.
-- Docstring (if applicable): the docstring of the deprecated feature must be updated to mention the deprecation; when possible the [`deprecated`](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated) Sphinx directive should be used.
+- Implement a programmatic warning, if not applicable the PR deprecating the feature **must** clearly explain why:
+  - The warning **must** be emitted using one of these two utilities:
+    - The `warn` function from the `warnings` module:

+    ```python
+    from warnings import warn

+    def foo():
+      warn(
+        "Function foo is deprecated since version 1.1.1 and will be removed in a future release, use bar instead.",
+        category=FutureWarning, stacklevel=2,
+      )
+      ...
+    ```

+    - The `deprecated` decorator added in Python 3.13 ([PEP 702](https://peps.python.org/pep-0702/)) to the `warnings` module, backported to previous Python versions via the [typing_extensions](https://github.com/python/typing_extensions).

+    ```python
+    from typing_extensions import deprecated

+    @deprecated(
+      "Function foo is deprecated since version 1.1.1 and will be removed in a future release, use bar instead.",
+      category=FutureWarning,
+    )
+    def foo():
+      ...
+    ```

+    The `deprecated` decorator not only emits a run-time warning, it also enables static type checkers to warn when they encounter usage of an object decorated with `deprecated`.
+This comes with various benefits, for example, VSCode users will see the deprecated objects crossed out in their code.
+Therefore, when possible, `deprecated` should be preferred over `warn`.

+  - The warning message:
+    - **Must** indicate that the feature is deprecated and is going to be removed in a future version.
+    - If applicable, **must** suggest replacement APIs.
+    - Can indicate in which version the feature was deprecated.
+    - Can indicate before which version the feature is going to be remove, however, maintainers **must** ensure that the deprecation duration (see below) is going to be respected, and that no obsolete warning will be released (e.g. feature announced to be removed in version 1.1 but is still present in 1.1).

+  - The warning type:

+    - **Must** be a subclass of `DeprecationWarning`, `FutureWarning`, or `PendingDeprecationWarning`.
+    - **Must** be defined based on this approach (see the Appendix for more details):

+      1. Start by emitting a `DeprecationWarning`, to inform Library Developers, and some Data Analysts.
+      2. After 12 months, upgrade to a `FutureWarning`, to inform all users.

+      Exceptions are allowed but should in practice be very rare:

+      - Start by emitting a `PendingDeprecationWarning` for deprecations that might be reverted or are expected to be extremely noisy.
+      - Don't upgrade to a `FutureWarning` when the feature removed is meant for Library Developers only.
+      - Emit directly a `FutureWarning` when the feature removed is meant for Data Analysts only.

+  - `stacklevel` **must** be set so the warning appears in the correct place.
+Projects can implement a utiliy like the private Pandas' function [`find_stack_level`](https://github.com/pandas-dev/pandas/blob/b8a4691647a8850d681409c5dd35a12726cd94a1/pandas/util/_exceptions.py#L34) to automatically infer the right `stacklevel` number.

-- Documentation: all usage of the deprecated feature must be removed from the documentation, except from the section that serves as the reference API.
+- Documentation: all usage of the deprecated feature **must** be removed from the documentation, except from the section that serves as the reference API.
 Special cases (e.g. major API change) will need extra documentation.
-- Release notes: the release notes must list the deprecated feature.
+- Release notes: the release notes **must** list the deprecated feature.
-- Repository: all the open issues an PRs associated with the deprecated feature must be closed.
+- Repository: all the open issues an PRs associated with the deprecated feature **must** be closed.

 When the deprecation involves the user having to change their code in a significant way (typically in a major release), maintainers should consider writing a migration guide.

-When a feature has been deprecated, its warning and documentation must stay in place for some time long enough to let most users find out about it.
+When a feature has been deprecated, its warning and documentation **must** stay in place for some time long enough to let most users find out about it.
 For example, Panel users who lock the dependencies of their application should be given sufficient time between the deprecation of a feature and its removal so as not to miss the deprecation warnings and be left with broken code, once they attempt to upgrade their version of Panel to the latest.
 A deprecated feature **can only be removed 18 months after users have been informed of its deprecation**.
 This period, introduced by this HEP, factors in the facts that:

 - Users cannot build expectations about when in time a feature is going to be removed if the deprecation indicates a version number (e.g. `'This feature will be removed in version 1.2.3'`) as the Projects don't release new versions based on a regular cadence.
 - Many HoloViz users are not professional software developers/engineers; they use Python to help them accomplish their work and as such touch code less frequently.

-Maintainers are encouraged to create a table of deprecated features (e.g. in an *Issue*) that includes the dates after which these features can be removed, and check regularly this table not to miss the opportunity to remove a deprecated feature.
+Maintainers are encouraged to list the Project's active deprecations (e.g. in an *Issue*, or in the [website](https://github.com/holoviz/param/pull/922)) with enough information to infer when these deprecated features can be removed from the code base, and check regularly this listing not to miss the opportunity to remove a deprecated feature.

 When the time to remove the deprecated feature has come, maintainers **must**: